Clinical Rehabilitation Counseling, MS: Career Outlook

 Find your place in a rewarding, growing career field.

-The Bureau of Labor Statistics indicates that employment for rehabilitation counselors will continue to increase over the next decade at a steady rate.1 The Clinical Rehabilitation Counseling master's program will prepare you for a career in a variety of settings.
-You'll develop the specialized knowledge, skills and values that will enable you to effectively assist and support individuals with disabilities throughout the rehabilitation process.
+The Bureau of Labor Statistics indicates that employment for mental and behavioral health and rehabilitation counselors will continue to increase over the next decade at a steady rate.1 The Clinical Rehabilitation Counseling master's program will prepare you for a career in a variety of settings.
+You'll develop the specialized knowledge, skills and values that will enable you to effectively assist and support individuals with disabilities throughout the the counseling and rehabilitation process.

 |